Examining the Kansas City Chiefs' roster:

 A bigger intrigue than which players the Chiefs keep is the identity of the two starters.

 The Chiefs have no fear about going with a rookie, Santos, as their kicker.
-So he could claim a job over veteran Ryan Succop with a strong preseason.
+So he could claim a job over veteran incumbent Ryan Succop.